-Whether in film, sports, culture or culinary delights, the Japanese community in Frankfurt is highly active.
-Around 4,500 Japanese live in the federal state of Hessen—more than 2,000 of them live in the city of Frankfurt.
+Whether in film, sports, culture, or culinary delights, the Japanese community in Frankfurt is highly active.
+Around 5,500 Japanese live in the State of Hessen — more than 2,000 of them live in the city of Frankfurt.

 In its concept store, Yoshihiro Horikawa exclusively offers high-quality, sustainable, and handmade Japanese products.
 N store is a mobile Japanese boutique that Yoshi is constantly setting up in new locations as a pop-up.
 He reorganizes the pop-up store again and again, depending on the occasion, sometimes at Nippon Connection, in the ekin Footwear Shop, in a Sake Bar with a tea ceremony, or even at the AirBag Craftworks outlet in Kleestadt.
 N store has secured itself on the internet as an online store, its warehouse and office are located in Frankfurt.
 “If you want to do something creative, Frankfurt is the place to be,” says Yoshi.
 “There are great local networks and the people are very helpful.”
 He is especially looking forward to Fashion Week 2021 in Frankfurt because that means new, fresh air for the local fashion scene.